Agave

 • Agave tequilana: The Blue Agave, used in the production of tequila.

-See also Acalypha
+See also Abaca

 Each species has its own distinct traits, but the overall leaf shape and rosette pattern remain consistent across most varieties.